All Episodes

 In part, they're using her own words against her, reciting such controversial comments as her vow to refuse to pay taxes to a government waging an illegal war and her desire to see Bush impeached.

-The backlash is becoming a new object lesson in how saturation media coverage and the instinct for personal attack are shaping political negotiations.
+The backlash is becoming a new object lesson in how saturation media coverage and the instinct for personal attack are shaping political debate.

-Some commentators said the pushback on the right has succeeded at scuffing the public sympathy and deference that she is it that's not it.
+Some commentators said the pushback on the right has succeeded at scuffing the public sympathy and deference that she is.

 The people that are destroying Cindy Sheehan are her supporters.